ggandor/leap.nvim/README.md

 That is, **you do not want to think about**

-- **the context**: it should be enough to look at the target, and nothing else (↔ vanilla Vim motions)
+- **the motion command**: we need one fundamental targeting method, instead of a smorgasbord of possibilities, having "enhanced" versions of each native motion, and more (↔ EasyMotion and co.)
-- **the motion**: one - or very few - magic key(s) should bring you everywhere, with maximal precision (↔ EasyMotion and co.)
+- **the context**: it should be enough to look at the target, and nothing else (↔ vanilla Vim motion combinations, Sneak in non-labeled mode)
-- **the next step**: you should be able to type the command in one go, without interruptions (↔ most motion plugins except Pounce to some degree, marred by its non-determinism)
+- **the steps**: the motion should be atomic (↔ Vim motion combos) and you should be able to type the command in one go, without interruptions (↔ most "labeling" plugins except Pounce to some degree, marred by its non-determinism)

-And of course, all the while using as few keystrokes as possible, and getting distracted by as few incidental visual noise as possible.
+And of course, all the while using as few keystrokes as possible, and getting distracted by as little incidental visual noise as possible.

-It is impossible to achieve all of these without some trade-offs at least, but Leap comes pretty close.
-Read on, and [try it yourself](#usage).
+It is obviously impossible to achieve all of these at the same time, without some trade-offs at least; but Leap comes pretty close, occupying a sweet spot in the design space.

 ### Background